duhitsrandy/MMHv2/app-structure.md

 # Meet Me Halfway App Structure

 ## Overview
 Meet Me Halfway is a Next.js application that helps users find a convenient meeting point between two locations.
-The app calculates two routes (main and alternate) between the locations using OSRM, finds points of interest (POIs) around the midpoints of both routes using LocationIQ, and enriches POIs with travel times using OpenRouteService (ORS).
+The app calculates two routes (main and alternate) between the locations using Fast Routing OSRM (RapidAPI), finds points of interest (POIs) around the midpoints of both routes using LocationIQ, and enriches POIs with travel times using OpenRouteService (ORS Matrix API).
 Both routes are displayed simultaneously on an interactive map.

 ## Core Components